sankeer28/Club_Manager/README.md

 - treasurer and coach can see a table with members and sort based on if they paid or not and attendance
 - in the list of members, if they have unpaid, coach or treasurer can send them email reminding them
 - Treasurer can see total revenue, coach expenses, hall expenses, and profit can also see how much each member paid and how much they owe
-  ### Next Steps:
-- Make the code better viewable on mobile devices
-- Add quality of life features